pytholic/pytorch-lightning-baseline/README.md

 # Overview
-The main goal of these baselines is to have a skeleton code base structure for common frameworks with some nice configurations.
+The main goal of this baseline is to have a skeleton code base structure for pytorch lightning with some nice configurations.
 Some of the libraries and frameworks I will be usign are listed below.

 * <a href="https://pypi.org/project/tqdm/">tqdm</a>
 * <a href="https://docs.python.org/3/library/logging.html">logging</a>